EVNdevs/EVN-arduino/docs/index.rst

      - Shannon Prescott
      -

-Without them (and our many unnamed backers), EVN would not exist today.
+Without them (and many more unnamed backers), EVN would not exist today.